People Inquire About Their Interesting "Am I The Jerk?" Stories

 “NTJ.
 Sure, he’s your dad, but he sounds like he was a terrible one who wasn’t there for you.

-Just because you are related by blood doesn’t mean you owe him a thing.
+Just because you are related by b***d doesn’t mean you owe him a thing.
 If your sister wants to take care of him, fine.
 But you should be ready to either move out or stay with a friend for the time being because they will expect you to help.”
 DeepDarkBlues_96

 Another User Comments:

+“No jerks here, except your dad in regards to his parenting (or lack thereof).
 You absolutely do not owe this man anything, it’s perfectly understandable that you wouldn’t want to care for or visit him; however, your sister is also not a jerk for wanting to care for him either.

 She gets to decide how she handles their relationship just like you do.”
 PathologicalPothos